-The Manor Pavilion hosts a number of special shows through the week.
+The Manor Pavilion is the venue for a number of special shows through the week.
 So far confirmed are:

 An Ancient Tale.
 A New Twist.
 A Musical Journey.
 An interactive evening of music presenting new songs, dance, music and artwork exploring the folk legends of Thomas the Rhymer.
 Drawing extensively from folk music and dance, composer and choreographer Laurel Swift invites you to join her on an exhilarating musical journey, with a fabulous cast of dancers and musicians on the scene, including Paul Sartin and Dave Delarre.

 A new folk music and song show written and performed by Moirai (Jo Freya, Sarah Matthews and Mel Biggs).
 Alice Wheeldon, well known & respected in Derby, was a feisty, principled working woman from a free-thinking family, who supported women’s suffrage & emancipation, rational dress & mixed bathing, social justice & were opposed to war.
 At the onset of WW1, Alive and her family were framed for plotted to poison Prime Minister David Lloyd George.
 A 100-year old tale of fake news, family values and activism which is oh so relevant in our turbulent modern world.

 Matthew Crampton tells a detective story, of sorts, about an obscure American song collector in the 1950s called Nathan Twist.
 In this unusual and sometimes unsettling show, storyteller Crampton uses a hand-written diary of Twist to trace his urgent journeys collecting stories and songs related to the supernatural, particularly selkies and nightvisiting.

 A DEVONSHIRE GARLAND

 A miscellany of local songs and stories ranging from the (mythical) origins of Plymouth to the harrowing tale of the village that fell into the sea to various ghosts and black dogs.